 You're told you have to meet certain criteria before you can withdraw your balance.
 You have to have at least:

 - 5 referrals

 - $500 in earnings

 Now here’s where you’ll rip your hair out:

 After doing everything you're supposed to do, you’ll realize all that time and effort you put in was for nothing.
 Try requesting a cashout and you’ll be told:

 “Our system has deemed some or all of your stats to be unauthentic, due to that, your payment has been canceled, and your account is pending termination.”

 Even if you did nothing wrong at all!

-The whopping figures you see increasing in your account means nothing more than an emotional strategy to get you to keep on doing tasks.
+The whopping figures you see increasing in your account is nothing more than an strategy to keep you sharing their links.

 How about asking for support?